 News 4 Anchor

-In her spare time, she enjoys Sunday morning talk shows, running, and over-priced lattes.
+In her spare time, Jasmine enjoys Sunday morning talk shows, running, yoga, and over-priced lattes.